fbpx

 • Resetting contents

-Do I have to be in class the entire time?
+Do I have to be in the WRT class the entire time?

 The IICRC requires students to attend the full duration of class to be eligible to take the certification exam.